 Elevator to the Gallows is a serious take on Raymond Chandler’s observation about hardboiled murder stories: a romantic kiss can indeed be the cement that binds a death pact.
 Coming at the end of the American Noir era, the trick narrative of this calculated thriller is based on the remorseless process of random fate, much like one of H.G.
 Clouzot’s murder tales.
 It’s a careful, precise film about a cascade of chance occurrences, enough to flummox the Best Laid Plans of any murderer.

-Malle and screenwriter Roger Nimier’s murderous lovers never meet; we witness their fateful final phone call before the planned Double Indemnity– style killing.
+Malle and screenwriter Roger Nimier’s murderous lovers never meet during the course of the film.
+We witness their fateful final phone call before the planned Double Indemnity– style killing.
 We know little about the pair beyond their mutual passion.
 The strength of their bond is put to a test that no relationship could survive.
 When Julien is late for their meeting Florence jumps to a wrong conclusion.
-She wanders the streets in a hallucinatory daze, wondering what has happened.
+She wanders the streets in a hallucinatory daze, wondering what has gone wrong.
 Isolated by happenstance, the pair remains true to each other. . . an effort that ironically does them no favors.

 This is one of those crime tales where one mistake puts into motion an excruciating domino effect.
 The main situation (no spoilers here) generates instant Hitchcock suspense.
 Our hero taps considerable reserves of experience and courage in his struggle to get out of a particularly daunting trap.
 As much as we want him to escape, the film is no ‘escapist’ caper.
 Sometimes, reality just refuses to cooperate with our plans.
 Elevator to the Gallows offers no chases and barely any violence, preferring to construct a maze of credible complications that will ultimately determine whether or not Florence and Julien will be caught.
 Malle observes it all with a cool detachment.
 He obscures one violent act with a discreet cutaway to, of all things, a pencil sharpener.
 It’s the kind of wicked contextual comment that Alfred Hitchcock might make.
 Actually, Alfred might have been at least a little resentful of Malle’s visual dexterity here.